crazyleg/TD3-reacher/README.md

  - replay_byffer.py - Replay Buffer implementation from OpenAI Baselines
  - actor.pth - Saved weights for Actor network from TD3
  - critic.pth - Saved weights from Critic networks from TD3

+## About the algo and results
+I've initially tried DDPG and A2C.
+While I had some progress and reward was growing, training process was quite unstable.
+As I was still in algo. exploratory phase, I tried TD3.
+It worked like a charm from the first attempt.
+Why search more?  https://arxiv.org/pdf/1802.09477.pdf

+![Reward fucntion vs episode][reward]

 ## Getting started
 1. Download the environment from one of the links below.